redis-developer/context-engineering-workshop/SETUP.md

 # Setup Guide for Context Engineering Course

-This guide will help you set up everything you need to run the Context Engineering notebooks and reference agent.
+This guide will help you set up everything you need to run the Context Engineering notebooks and progressive agents.

 ## Prerequisites

-- **Python 3.10+** installed
+- **Python 3.11+** installed
 - **Docker and Docker Compose** installed
 - **OpenAI API key** (get one at https://platform.openai.com/api-keys)